exceeder/archean/README.md

 `backend-redis` stock deployment of Redis server into your Kubernetes cluster

-`micro-hello` example of the hello-world microservice, minimal implementation
+`app-hello` example of the hello-world microservice, minimal implementation

 `monitor-archean` a monitoring application working as a microservice with UI